Jokes On Me – Bar None

 “Well,” responds the neutron.
 “I don’t need this attitude, especially coming from a helium-filled, radon-neck.”

-Guilt walks into the bar.
+One of the seven walks into the bar.

 “Hey, Gluttony,” says the bartender.
 “Back so soon?”